 The Distinguished Gentleman’s Ride was founded in Sydney, Australia by Mark Hawwa.
 It was inspired by a photo of Mad Men’s Don Draper astride a classic bike and wearing his finest suit.
 Mark decided a themed ride would be a great way to combat the often-negative stereotype of men on motorcycles, whilst connecting niche motorcycle communities together.

 That first ride in 2012 brought together over 2,500 riders across 64 cities.
 The success of the event encouraged the founder to consider how it could be used to support a worthy cause.

-Influenced by the tragedy of losing one of our ride hosts to depression, 2016 will see a change in our health goals.
-Now, the funding of suicide prevention programs is a DGR focus, in addition to prostate cancer research through our new official charity partner The Movember Foundation and the support of our title sponsors Triumph Motorcycles and Zenith Watches.
+Influenced by the tragedy of losing one of our ride hosts to depression, from 2016 we have seen a change in our health fundraising goals.
+Now, the funding of men's mental health programs is a Distinguished Gentleman's Ride focus, in addition to prostate cancer research through our new official charity partner The Movember Foundation and the support of our title sponsors Triumph Motorcycles and Zenith Watches.